kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 # Overview

 Before this feature, AKS customers hand‑crafted blue/green or rolling flows and manually watched dashboards/alerts to decide whether to continue or stop an upgrade.
 Now, customers declare application and platform SLO guardrails through a simple, source‑agnostic Gate Signal API.
 The API supports:
-- Managed Azure Monitor metrics/alerts (first‑class managed option)
+- Managed Azure Monitor metrics/alerts (first‑class managed option, including Node Problem Detector and Managed Prometheus)
 - Bring‑your‑own (BYO) endpoints: self‑hosted Prometheus, OpenTelemetry collectors,  webhooks, or CRD‑aggregated health inside the cluster

 The upgrade engine evaluates these signals during preflight, canary, and post‑upgrade windows and will automatically abort—or roll back agent pools—on sustained anomalies.
 Gate lifecycle (attach, evaluate, decide) is cleanly separated from signal providers, so adding or swapping a monitoring backend does not require reauthoring gates.